-Join Greg Sowell for an in-depth discussion in this video Managed and unmanaged switches, part of Foundations of Networking: Network Media (WANs).
+Join Greg Sowell for an in-depth discussion in this video Managed and unmanaged switches, part of Networking Foundations: Network Media (WANs).

 - [Voiceover] Switches come in two flavors,…unmanaged or managed.…An unmanaged switch is about as close to plug and play…as you can get in the network world.…They will come in the same port densities as managed…and some will even come with uplink ports…that can accept optics.…What it doesn't allow for is any advanced features,…but sometimes simple is okay.…This is a small home or office environment.…Then putting in a simple unmanaged switch…makes a lot of sense.…It is also great for a cost-conscious user.…